About Bella

-Dr. Bikowsky is a Child & Adolescent Clinical Therapist and an ESA Certified School Counselor with a Ph.D. in Educational Counseling/Psychology.
-Bella has diverse experience in the education and mental health fields spanning 20 years.
-Over her career, Bella has gained clinical experience working in long-term residential treatment centers as well as at Seattle Children's Hospital in their inpatient psychiatric unit.
-Additionally, Bella has been a school counselor in the Seattle Public Schools as well as a Counselor and Behavior Specialist in the Edmonds School District.
+Dr. Bella Bikowsky is a Child and Adolescent Clinical Therapist and an ESA Certified School Counselor with a Ph.D. in Educational Counseling and Psychology.
+She brings more than 25 years of experience across education and mental health.
+Over the course of her career, she has worked in long-term residential treatment centers, served on the inpatient psychiatric unit at Seattle Children's Hospital, and held positions as a school counselor in Seattle Public Schools and as a Counselor and Behavior Specialist in the Edmonds School District.

 Erika is an ESA certified school counselor and school psychologist with an Ed.S in Educational Counseling and Psychology from Seattle University.
 Erika became a Nationally Certificated School Psychologist in 2007.
 Erika has worked in several roles within the public school setting as well as in the private sector including: school psychologist, school counselor, behavior specialist, educational consultant, behavior consultant and district behavior support.
 Erika has a diverse background with experience with learning disabilities, behavioral disorders, autism spectrum, anxiety, ADHD and executive functioning deficits.
 She has worked both designing and implementing interventions for individual students, but also whole classroom and school settings.
 Erika's wide range of expertise allows her to team with both school and clinical staff.